StyngerBee/higherlower/README.md

 ## Description

-Our motivation for creting this project was a mutual idea that our group came up with that we thought would be challenging and fun to create.
+Our motivation for creating this project was a mutual idea that our group came up with that we thought would be challenging and fun to create.
 We built this project because we wanted to put the skills that we have learned so far to the test and see how well we could make our idea a reality.
 This project helped us better impliment the skills that we have learned over the past few weeks and also gain a better understanding on how to use them when writing our code.
 Creating this project we learned how better team building skills, layout planning and organization and also how to communicate more efficiently with our other group members.

 ## Installation
-N/A
+In order to utilize this application you must have any web browser installed.

 ## Usage